 At Universität Hamburg you can participate in the DSH exam ("Deutsche Sprachprüfung für den Hochschulzugang (DSH)") at the Language Center.

-The next date of the DSH exam will be on Tuesday, March 30, 2021 (written exam).
-The oral exam with result announcement and certificate issuance is from April 14 to 16, 2021.
+The next date of the DSH exam will be on August 3, 2022 (written exam).
+The oral exam with result announcement and certificate issuance is from August 10 - 11, 2022.
 If you have any further questions, please consult the FAQs on the DaF-Check page.

 You can find further information about the DSH exam at the website of the Language Center of the University of Hamburg (in German only).

 For detailed information on how to prepare for both DSH examination and TestDaF, please note the following lecture by Dr. Nils Bernstein, Universität Hamburg's language center:

 - Fit fürs Sprachzertifikat: TestDaF und DSH (in German only)